sourcegraph/learn/posts/how-to-commit-code-to-a-git-repository-with-visual-studio-code.md

 A common convention in Git is to limit the length of commit messages to a maximum of 50 characters.
 VS Code helps us follow this convention by showing a warning message if we exceed that length.

 We’ll use the **Commit** button located at the very top of the **Source Control** panel to create the commit.
-This button appears as a check mark icon, as in the screenshot below:
+This button appears as a check mark icon, as in the screenshot below.

 ![The Commit button at the top of the Source Control panel.](https://storage.googleapis.com/sourcegraph-assets/learn/tutorial-images/vs-code-source-control-commit-button.png)